 Keeping Faith is filmed in Wales, predominantly around Laugharne – a town on the south coast of Carmarthenshire famous for once being poet Dylan Thomas’ home.
 Overlooking the estuary, Dylan lived in a boathouse with his family from 1949 to 1953.
 The Boathouse is now a museum, while near the main house is a cliff-top garage known as his writing shed.
 You can peer through the window to see his desk and writing materials, as if Dylan himself has just popped out and will return to write a poem at any minute.

 In the drama, Faith’s house also overlooks the estuary, and its open plan, multi-windowed style is reminiscent of those seen in Scandi crime dramas such as The Bridge.
-There are multiple scenes depicting Faith and her friend Lisa - played by Catherine Ayers – having wine and discussions in the garden, alongside the enviable view.
-The house actually belongs to local couple Eynon and Mary Hughes who have lived there for 30 years.
-Approached by the show’s location scout, they lend the exterior of their home to Keeping Faith, while the interior that we see is in a Bridgend studio.
+There are multiple scenes depicting Faith and her friend Lisa - played by Catherine Ayers – having wine and discussions in the garden of a house, alongside the enviable view.
+The owners of the house were approached by the show’s location scout, to use the exterior of their home for Keeping Faith, while the interior that we see is actually in a Bridgend studio.

 Would you like to drink a glass of wine overlooking the Laugharne Estuary?
 Try Brown's Hotel, where Dylan Thomas spent many pounds and afternoons drinking, writing and reading the papers.
 Since his time, it has been restored to a subtly glamorous boutique hotel, where you can stay, eat or drink and soak up the literary history.